Haghrah/PyIT2FLS/docs/index.md

 If there are many sets which we would like to plot them together, we can use the **_IT2FS_plot_** function from PyIT2FLS.
 The inputs of this function after an arbitrary number of **_IT2FSs_** are as **_plot's_**.
 It means that three **_title_**, **_legend_text_**, and **_filename_** parameters with **_None_** default value.
 In the second example below, it is shown how to use the **_IT2FS_plot_** function for plotting three **_IT2FSs_**.

 ### Example 2
+The second example demonstrates how to define gaussian IT2FSs and plot them together.

 ```python
 from pyit2fls import IT2FS_Gaussian_UncertMean, IT2FS_plot, meet, join, min_t_norm, max_s_norm